filippocastelli/KEGGutils/README.md

 note: if you use pip to install KEGGutils, it should automatically get the needed dependencies for you!

+note: you can create an environment with all the required dependencies using the incldued anaconda environment configurator, you just need to run

+`conda env create -f keggutils_env.yml`

+to create a `keggutils_env` anaconda environment with all the required dependencies.

 ## Getting started

 In this repo can find four dense yet easy to follow tutorials covering most of *KEGGutils*'s functionalities and more are coming in the next future.